aziontech/azion-samples/templates/qstash-scheduler/README.md

 ### Continuous deployment

-Once the template is deployed, you can edit and update your args and code in the edge function, as well as implement a continuous deployment workflow.
+Once the template is deployed, you can edit and update your args and code, as well as implement a continuous deployment workflow.
 However, you'll need first to *declare secrets on your project's GitHub repository* to complete the second build with the changes.
-When the second build is finished, you'll be able to manage your project with a continuous deployment workflow and edit the args as desired.
+When the second build is completed, you'll be able to manage your project with a continuous deployment workflow and edit the args as desired.

-To do so, open your Upstash Rate Limit repository on GitHub.
-Then, go to **Settings** > **Secrets and variables** > **Action to add your variables**, following these instructions:
+To do so, open your repository in GitHub.
+Then, go to **Settings** > **Secrets and variables** > **Action** to [add your variables](https://docs.github.com/en/actions/security-guides/encrypted-secrets), following these instructions:

-1. Add the Azion personal token to the *secrets*:
+1. Add the Azion Personal Token to the *secrets*:
 - Read [how to generate an Azion Personal Token](/en/documentation/products/accounts/personal-tokens/) in the documentation.